pokryfka/aws-xray-sdk-swift/README.md

 #### Custom emitter

-By default events are sent as UDP to [AWS X-Ray daemon](https://docs.aws.amazon.com/xray/latest/devguide/xray-daemon.html) which buffers and relays it to [AWS X-Ray API](https://docs.aws.amazon.com/xray/latest/devguide/xray-api.html).
+By default events are sent as UDP to [AWS X-Ray daemon](https://docs.aws.amazon.com/xray/latest/devguide/xray-daemon.html) which buffers and relays them to [AWS X-Ray API](https://docs.aws.amazon.com/xray/latest/devguide/xray-api.html).

 A custom emitter has to implement `XRayEmitter` protocol: